BH-Portfolio/RagBot-2.0/README.md

 - Ask natural-language questions and get context-aware answers with source attribution
 - Persistent vector store (ChromaDB) across sessions
 - Download chat history as a `.txt` file
-- CORS-enabled API, ready to be consumed by any frontend
+- CORS-restricted API — configured to accept requests only from the deployed frontend domain (edit `allow_origins` in `main.py` for other setups)

 ## Prerequisites